Korkman/shell-pack/docs/setup-iterm2.md

 ```
 /usr/bin/env LC_NERDLEVEL=3 /usr/local/bin/fish -l
 ```
- * On profile tab "Text", set font to the installed Nerd Font with __only one__ "Mono" in the name
+ * On profile tab "Text", set font to the installed Nerd Font
  * On profile tab "Keys", set left option key to Esc+

  Note the iTerm2 fish integration script is included in shell-pack and automatically applied when iTerm2 is used.